taiwotman/Smart-Traffic/README.md

 **Want to contribute?**

-Connect and talk to me on [LinkedIn](https://www.linkedin.com/in/taiwo-o-adetiloye-505a8023/).
+Connect and chat me on [LinkedIn](https://www.linkedin.com/in/taiwo-o-adetiloye-505a8023/).